 - Customer Effort Score (CES): This scale is used to measure how easy it was for a customer to complete certain tasks, like speaking with customer service or using an online help portal.
 The scale usually ranges from very easy to very difficult.

 - Net Promoter Score® (NPS): Probably the most straightforward of the three, the NPS measures overall satisfaction with a company, often using a scale of one to ten.

-Retaining a customer is much less expensive than gaining a new one and surveys can ensure that an organization’s customers are loyal.
-Sending out a survey also shows the customer that a company cares and is always striving to improve their offerings.
-There are countless benefits to customer satisfaction surveys and businesses large and small should be executing them early and often.
+Retaining a customer is much less expensive than gaining a new one, and surveys can ensure that an organization’s customers are loyal.
+Sending out a survey also shows the customer that a company cares and is always striving to improve its offerings.
+There are countless benefits to customer satisfaction surveys, and businesses large and small should be executing them early and often.